OmniFlux Programming Language Reference Manual ๐

 }

-# 3. Spawn a background process and kill it later
+# 3. Spawn a background process, check status, wait, and terminate it

 var pid = spawn("node", ["server.js"])